lspitzner/brittany/README.md

   completely however);
 - Have linear complexity in the size of the input.

-At this point, these goals are completed to different degrees.
+In theory, the core algorithm inside brittany reaches these goals.
+It is rather clever about making use of horizontal space while still being linear in the size of the input (although the constant factor is not small).

+But brittany is not finished yet, and there are some open issues that yet require fixing:

-Currently, only type-signatures and function/value bindings are processed;
+- **only type-signatures and function/value bindings** are processed;
-other module elements (data-decls, classes, instances, imports/exports etc.) are not transformed in any way; this extends to e.g. bindings inside class instance definitions - they won't be touched (yet).
+  other module elements (data-decls, classes, instances, imports/exports etc.) are not transformed in any way; this extends to e.g. **bindings inside class instance definitions** - they **won't be touched** (yet).
-By using ghc-exactprint as the parser, brittany supports full ghc syntax including extensions, but many of the less common syntactic elements (even of 2010 haskell) are not handled.
+- By using `ghc-exactprint` as the parser, brittany supports full GHC including extensions, but **some of the less common syntactic elements (even of 2010 haskell) are not handled**.
-There are cases where comments are not re-inserted properly (leading to an error or to affected comments being placed at a different location than in the input).

-The current algorithm is rather clever about horizontal space while still being linear in the size of the input (although the constant factor is not small).
+- **There are some known issues regarding handling of in-source comments.**
+  There are cases where comments are not copied to the output (this will be detected and the user will get an error); there are other cases where comments are moved slightly; there are also cases where comments result in wonky newline insertion (although this should be a purely aesthetic issue.)
+- There is an **open performance issue on large inputs** (due to an accidentally quadratic sub-algorithm); noticable for inputs with >1k loc.

-# Important notes
+# Other usage notes

-- Requires `ghc-8.0.*`; support for 8.2 is on the list, but I haven't even looked at how much the ghc api changes.
+- Requires `GHC-8.0.*`; support for 8.2 is on the list, but I haven't even looked at how much the `GHC` API changes.
-- `-XCPP` is not officially supported (and won't be).
+- config (file) documentation is lacking.
 - some config values can not be configured via commandline yet.
 - uses/creates user config file in `~/.brittany/config.yaml`;
   also reads `brittany.yaml` in current dir if present.
-- There is an open performance issue on large inputs (due to an accidentally quadratic sub-algorithm); noticable for inputs with >1k loc.
-- There are cases where comments are not copied to the output (this will be detected and the user will get an error); there are other cases where comments are moved slightly; there are also cases where comments result in wonky newline insertion (although this should be a purely aesthetic issue.)

 # Installation